-Over the past year or two, the NHS has become a lever for public opposition to TTIP.
-In response, there are repeated assurances from the European Commission (among others) that, under TTIP, EU member states like the UK will retain the right to manage their health systems as they wish.
-This may be true – up to a point.
-What is not mentioned are the possible consequences, should the UK chose to exercise this right.
+Over the past year or two, the NHS became a focus for public opposition to these trade deals.
+In response, there have been repeated assurances from the European Commission (among others) that, even given these deals, EU member states like the UK will retain the right to manage their health systems as they wished.
+This is true – up to a point.
+What was not mentioned were the possible consequences should the UK chose to exercise this right.
 Some of these consequences will have relevance even after the UK leaves the EU, where deals are signed before this (as with CETA).

 Investor protection measures like ICS and the NHS